 A washing machine is an essential machine in a household and constantly runs from time to time when doing laundry.
 It’s made up of a drum which is normally the part that you see and load clothes in.
 THis drum moves around the machine and allows water in and out through the perforated holes on its sides and base.
 One of the causes of your washer not giving you best of results is the drum.
 This part is expensive to replace and it’s good to repair it as soon as possible.
 When your washing machine’s drum is loose, it gives you a poor performance and makes noise.
-TO tighten the drum, you need to understand what’s going and try fixing it.
+To tighten the drum, you need to understand what’s going on and try fixing it.

 What causes a washing machine drum to loosen?

 The main cause of a washer’s drum loosening is due to issues with the inner tub.
 A washing machine contains a rear drum which comes with a ball bearing or ball bearings that enable the inner tub of drum to spin smoothly.
 When the bearing wears out is broken, then the washer produces a loud noise reducing the washing machine’s performance.
 Another cause for your washing machine drum loosening is the tub bearing.
 If the tub is broken or worn out, then the drum becomes loose and reduces its performance.

 To resolve this issue, you need to tighten your washing machine’s drum.

 How to tighten the washing machine drum